singer-yang/DeepLens/README.md

    1. Hybrid ray-tracing-wave-propagation simulation and optimization.
    2. Non-sequential ray-tracing for complex systems.
    3. Billion-level ray-tracing and multi-machine parallelization.
-   4. Illumination and display simulation and optimization.
+   4. Illumination and display system simulation and optimization.
-   5. Non-smooth imaging process optimization.

 ### Applications